siddhartha-gadgil/proofs-and-programs-2023/content/notes/Foundations.md

 ---

 We have __rules__ for foundations based on syntax.
 We also assume that the rules can be checked _mechanically_, i.e., by a computer program, and we are convinced that some such program is correct.
 For a flexible syntax, this is a non-trivial task.
 So we may want to restrict to a simpler syntax (as we will when we consider _classical foundations_).

+We have to also check that we correctly represent the corresponding "real world" concept.

 ---